-To facilitate involvement, Bishop Chatard offers over 35 clubs and more than 20 sport teams for students.
+To facilitate involvement, Bishop Chatard offers close to 50 clubs and athletic teams that a student may join.
 There is something for everyone!
 Students who are involved in activities outside of the classroom broaden their view of the world and express their passions.
 When students are offered unique and diverse paths, they develop behaviors that support success when they leave our campus.

 INVOLVEMENT SUPPORTS ACADEMIC SUCCESS

 AT BCHS!
 THE AVERAGE GPA OF A STUDENT

 INVOLVED IN ONE EXTRACURRICULAR ACTIVITY

-IS 3.47.
-THE AVERAGE GPA INCREASES TO
+IS 3.5.
+THE AVERAGE GPA INCREASES TO 3.8

-3.56 FOR STUDENTS INVOLVED IN 2 OR MORE
+FOR STUDENTS INVOLVED IN 3 OR MORE

-EXTRACURRICULARS, AND TO 3.95 FOR 5 OR MORE.
+EXTRACURRICULARS, AND TO 4.0 FOR 4 OR MORE.

-Service to others is woven throughout a students' four years at Bishop Chatard, and it is a part of our student life program.
+Service to others is woven throughout a student's four years at Bishop Chatard, and it is a part of our student life program.
 To help make service personal for students, our clubs and sports teams often complete service projects and assist organizations throughout Indianapolis.
-Clubs and groups routinely volunteer at the Cathedral Soup Kitchen, Miracle Place, and other organizations.
 This volunteer work is in addition to the service hour requirement that all BCHS students complete.